Tinanga/repo/README.md

 # repo
-just fir explaining to others
+just for explaining to others